-With each wedding we see things the guests and couple might not – here’s what was happening while you were getting married!
+With each wedding, we see things the guests and couple might not – here’s what was happening behind the scenes while you were getting married!

 Anissa’s mom was instrumental in planning this red-white-and-blue Independence Day celebration.
 She arrived for a walkthrough carrying her notes, her car full of fun things.
 We toured the event spaces at the Newberry Library together, catching a peek at the reception hall being set up for that day’s wedding.